 We’ll demystify the writing process, which may once have seemed intimidating.
 Writing is work; it’s a physical—if sedentary—activity.
 Writers write even when the writing’s not going well—especially when the writing’s not going well.
 We’ll discuss the craft of storytelling, explore the elements and techniques of short fiction, and examine the qualities that make for vivid and compelling flash fiction.
 You’ll read exemplary short-short stories that will inspire, provoke, and serve as models for your own stories.
 You’ll “write up a storm” following the prompts and exercises.
 You’ll play with found forms and invent your own.
 You’ll get writing, and you’ll keep writing.
 You’ll learn that your characters, your settings, and your themes are out there in the world.
 You’ll learn to look, to listen, to pay attention, and to notice the fiction writer’s first job.
 You’ll realize the act of writing itself—the act of making up people you come to care about, the fun of playing with words and with worlds—is its own reward.
 And the more you write, the more you’ll want to write.

 • This is a mixed levels workshop — it is open to writers of all levels, and requires no advance writing submission in the application.
 Please upload a cover letter (500 words or fewer) via Submittable that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any.

 • The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

-• All participants will be expected to read works for discussion assigned by the instructor in advance of the workshop.
+• All participants will be expected to read works for discussion assigned by the instructor at the beginning of the workshop.